Hey Ollie blog readers! We’re offering you an exclusive 60% OFF your starter box! Try now!

 Why Is My Dog Vomiting White Foam?

-White foam or pale frothy vomit that resembles bubbly saliva (as opposed to chunkier dog vomit containing undigested food) can occur because of excess air or gas in the stomach.
-Your dog is most likely throwing up this white foamy liquid—a mix of saliva and gastric juices—because there’s little else in their stomach to purge.
+When a dog vomits white foam or pale frothy vomit that looks similar to bubbly saliva (as opposed to chunkier dog vomit containing undigested food) it is often caused by your dog having an empty stomach.
+Your dog is most likely vomiting this white foam like liquid—typically a mix of saliva and gastric juices—because there’s little else in their stomach to purge.

 What Actually Is The White Foam That Dogs Throw Up?